graphql-java/graphql-java/README.md

 It's an early version, but the query parser should be near 100%.

 The execution part is WIP, and validation, error handling and more is still missing.

+### How to use it

+#### Schema definition

+A complex schema (stolen from the js reference implementation): [StarWarsSchema](src/test/java/graphql/StarWarsSchema.java)

+#### Query

-For how to define a schema and execute queries: [GraphQL Test](src/test/groovy/graphql/GraphQLTest.groovy)
+For how to define a simple schema and execute queries: [GraphQL Test](src/test/groovy/graphql/GraphQLTest.groovy)

 ### Details